LionelB5/jupyter-quickstart/README.md

 To add a new dependency:

 -   Add the package name of the new dependency to the `requirements.in` file.
--   Run `pip-compile requirements.in` to regenerate the `requirements.txt` file.
+-   Run the following command to pin the dependency and its transitive dependencies in the `requirements.txt` file.

+    ```bash
+    pip-compile requirements.in
+    ```

 -   Once the `requirements.txt` file has been regenerated, in an activated virtual environment, run:

     ```bash
     pip install -r requirements.txt
     ```